tembo-io/website/docs/tembo-cloud/api.md

 ```

 - The above script is an example using curl and jq to query the Tembo API after logging in with Clerk.
-- To explore the Tembo Cloud API, visit the interactive API documentation https://api.coredb.io/swagger-ui/#/
-- Refereces to "CoreDB" are references to our old company name, and those will be replaced.
-- This API is under development and subject to change, available for direct access at an experimental stability level.